 Code of Ethics for Physician/Doctor

-Before going to that, we should first establish the general code of ethics for a physician/doctor.
+Before going to that, we should first establish a general code of ethics for a physician/doctor.
 Physicians are required to be always available for the sick patients and to treat them with the necessary medicines, offer them consultation and even help those who are not able to afford their treatment.
 For the patients, they are required to consult only one doctor for their treatment once it gets started because if they consult more than one, then there are chances of them getting confused and taking multiple treatments.
 Physicians are supposed to be superior in their morals and to treat their relatives and friends for free if they ever need it, but that would bring in some degree of hesitancy towards them.
 Treating a patient that the doctor has some sort of relation with usually does not end up as successful as with other random patients.
 There are numerous reasons for it.

 Important details might be missed